LBHB/NEMS_PRE2018-03-09/docs/signals.md

 Here,

 - `recording` is the name of the recording.
-We group collections of signals into "recordings", which is a name.
+We group collections of signals into "recordings", which is just a name to help us group simulatneously recorded signals.
-- `name` is the name that you want to call this signal.
+- `name` is the name by which you want to refer to this signal.
+Generally it should match your file name so as not to be confusing.
 - `fs` is the sampling rate in Hz.
-Generally it will be 10, 50, or even 00Hz, but for our test example, we assume that a measurement of the pupil diameter was only taken every 10 seconds, so `fs=0.1`.
+Generally it will be 10, 50, or even 44,200Hz, but for our test example, we assume that a measurement of the pupil diameter was only taken every 10 seconds, so `fs=0.1`.
 - `chans` is the name of each channel (i.e. column in the CSV file), from left to right.
 - `meta` is extra information about the recording, such as the time of day it was taken, the experimenter, the subject, their age, or other relevant information.
 You may place anything you want here as long as it is a valid JSON data structure.